 All new HFOs receive extensive formal training.
 They will spend about 80 hours patrolling and training under close supervision before becoming a warranted HFO.

 Find out what motivates them to take on a sometimes confrontational role, working for free and in many cases using up their annual leave.

-Dan is an ex-Territorial Force Army sergeant with over 20 years' service and a member of a local search and rescue organisation.
+Dan is an ex-Territorial Force Army sergeant who has been an HFO for over 20 years.
+He also volunteers as a member of a local search and rescue organisation.

-He's the most active HFO in the Wellington region, often patrolling weekdays after work and about 4 weekend days a month.
+He's a very active HFO in the Wellington region, often patrolling weekdays after work and about 4 weekend days a month.